arnaudlevy/privacy/README.md

 To release a new version, change version number and `rake release`.

+To work on the code, use `bundle exec privacy process`.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/privacy.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/privacy/blob/master/CODE_OF_CONDUCT.md).